CoraliePicoche/Seasonality/script/README.md

 * `frac_max.m`: A function which calculates the fraction of maximum growth achieved for one speceis as a function of temperature, its thermal optimum and its niche breadth.
 * `growth_response.m`: A function which returns a species' maximum growth rate as a function of temperature and reference temperature.
 * `invasion_post_treatment.m`: A script which works on the outputs from `SV16_comm_assembly.m`.
 It detects communities of 2, 3, or 4 extant species, and looks for their thermal optima to describe the community structure (cf. Fig. 3 in report and Scranton & Vasseur 2016).
 * `post_treatment_bis.m`: This scripts draws species synchrony over time and the distribution of thermal optima for the extant species (cf. Fig. 2 in report).
+UPDATE 2018/04/13 (CP) : consider this script deprecated (see `diagnostics_simulation.m`)
 * `species_removal_post_treatment.m`: A script which works on the outputs from `SV16_LV_no_GR_in_competition.m`, `SV16_main.m`, and `SV16_species_removal.m`.
 It calculates the density variation caused by each species removal from the community, and draws the effect of knocking out species on the other species density (cf. Fig. 4 in Scranton & Vasseur (2016) and report).
 * `SV16_comm_assembly.m`: *Community assembly* simulation from Scranton & Vasseur (2016) mimicking the assembly of one community starting with one species with regular addition of a new species picked from the pool of species which are not present in the community.
 Outputs are community dynamics over 200 years of the assembly process, and species thermal optima.
 Calls `SV16_ode_integration.m` for species growth rates.
 * `SV16_comm_assembly_no_stochasticity.m`: Same as the above, but with the same random seed for all simulations, and the same three invaders.
 Temperature varies seasonally (calling `compute_temperature_season.m`).
 Invasion times are regularly spaced over the simulation time.